Saturday, August 6, 2016

 Yet, what really disturbed Mitch was the behavior of some of Bartley’s supporters.
 He was shocked to hear Bartley backers saying things like calling Kerry a “flag burner" (although he participated in many rallies against the Vietnam War, Kerry denies he ever burned a flag) and in general implied that Kerry was not enough of a patriot to sit in the United States Senate.
 Mitch was annoyed that Bartley supporters who had never served a minute in the armed services themselves were being critical of Kerry, a decorated combat veteran.

 As the Kerry/Bartley battle intensified, tempers started to fray and hard feelings began to form.
 Locally, much of the anger was directed at Mitch, who was thought of as disloyal to the hometown boy for leading the local fight on behalf of Kerry.
-Mitch tried to explain why he felt that Kerry was the better candidate, but no one would listen or even cut him any slack for being Kerry’s personal friend.
+Mitch tried to explain why he felt that Kerry was the better candidate, but no one would listen or cut him any slack for being Kerry’s personal friend.
 As the Kerry campaign surged and the Bartley campaign sagged, Bartley’s supporters became increasingly embittered.
 Ultimately the race led to tensions with one of Mitch’s colleagues.

 During the 1983 campaign, Mitch had run an aggressive door to door campaign, which is considered one of the most difficult and sometimes unpleasant ways to campaign because many citizens hate to be bothered at home by politicians and you can end up with many doors being slammed in your face.
 However, it can be worth the grief to get one on one exposure directly with the voters, who are more likely to remember a personal encounter than a telephone call or an advertisement.
 The only person matching Mitch’s door knocking pace was former Dimauro mayoral aide Francis Keough.
 They often ran into each other on the campaign trail and enjoyed talking and joking together about their campaign experiences.
-When both he and Keough successful got elected, Mitch had looked forward to working with his former campaign buddy.
+When both he and Keough successfully got elected, Mitch had looked forward to working with his former campaign buddy.

-It didn’t turn out as well as Mitch hoped.
-Keough was a team player, anxious to get ahead in politics fast.
-That meant he was usually concerned with positioning himself to be on whatever side was winning.
-Meanwhile, Mitch was becoming known as a boatrocker who would not sacrifice principle to ambition, which made Mitch's role on the Council almost the exact opposite of Keough's.
 One day Keough, a passionate Bartley supporter, walked up to Mitch and said something that struck Mitch as odd.
 “When all this over Mitch,” Keough said, referring to the campaign, “I want you to know that our friendship will be unchanged.”
 While there was nothing unusual in the exact words that Keough was speaking, there was something disconcerting about the manner in which he was saying them.
 While the words themselves suggested something nice, the odd tone in which they were spoken struck Mitch as having a facetious manner.
 In other words, he felt that what Keough really meant was the exact opposite, that Mitch's loyalty to Kerry meant his friendship with Keough was permanently damaged.

-So once again, Mitch had a hard time dealing with people’s political attitudes.
-It was almost as if he lived in two different political worlds, one where big issues were at stake on matters of principle, such as in the John Kerry campaign, and another world of petty political mediocrities who fought viciously over local issues.
 Why did it seem impossible for him to make political choices without his opponents taking personal offense?
 Was it not possible to disagree without being disagreeable?
 Mitch rejected this herd mentality in Springfield politics that had virtually everyone blindly going in one direction, with rejection and animosity towards anyone who would not follow.
 The whole concept was foreign to Mitch’s style of independent thinking.
 How far were they willing to go in order to enforce political orthodoxy?

 No comments: